 Take Action Now

 Contact your members of Congress and ask them to support $680 million for the President’s Malaria Initiative and $1.65 billion for the Global Fund for Fiscal Year 14.
-The Capitol Switchboard can be reached at 202.224.3121 or you can send an e-mail by entering your zip code below.
+You can use our action alert or contact the Capitol Switchboard can be reached at (202) 224-3121.